KaioVFT/KaioVFT/README.md

 <h1 align="center"> Hey there 👋 </h1>

 <p align="center">
   Currently, I’m in the third term of Data Science for Business at the Federal University of Paraíba (UFPB).
 Passionate about using data to generate insights and solve problems, I combine analytical, programming, and business skills.
-My interests include Machine Learning, Business Intelligence, Data Visualization, Statistical Analysis, and Big Data Analytics, with experience in Python, SQL, and Power BI.
+My interests include Business Intelligence, Data Visualization and Big Data Analytics, with experience in Python, SQL, and Power BI.
 </p>

 <p align="center">